Best free antivirus software for 2022

 Is it safe to use a free antivirus?

-If you're sticking with respectable antivirus service providers, there's nothing wrong with using the free version.
+Yes, it's safe to use a free antivirus if you're sticking with respectable antivirus suite providers.
 Usually, it will just be a bit limited when compared to the paid version, but you'll feel safe using it.

 Will my computer become slow if I install an antivirus?